TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/user-management/user/_index.md

 {{< figure src="users-delete.png" alt="Deleting a User" >}}

 {{< warning >}} When deleting users, their user IDs stay reserved in the system, it is not possible to create a new user with the same user ID.
-In most cases you'll probably want to update a user to set its state to `suspended` instead. {{</ warning >}}
+In most cases you'll probably want to update a user to set its state to `suspended` instead.

+However, if the user ID has been purged by an admin, you'll be able to reuse it. {{</ warning >}}

 {{< /tabs/tab >}}